ThematoSoup/THA-Hooks-Interface/README.txt

 = Using FTP =

-1. Download `plugin-name.zip`
+1. Download `tha-hooks-interface.zip`
-2. Extract the `plugin-name` directory to your computer
+2. Extract the `tha-hooks-interface` directory to your computer
-3. Upload the `plugin-name` directory to the `/wp-content/plugins/` directory
+3. Upload the `tha-hooks-interface` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard